kentshenlim/Minesweeper-MATLAB/README.md

 Minesweeper GUI written to practice MATLAB.
 Slow project.

 # Function stubs
 - [x] getMineMap: initiate mine locations as a matrix
 - [x] getAdjacentMineCount: return a matrix, with entry showing number of adjacent mines
-- [x]
+- [x] getSafeSpotNum: return number of cell to be revealed before victory
+- [ ] getUpdatedDisplay: return a matrix, 0 means closed, 1 means flipped, responding to user's choice

 # Upcoming Features
 - [ ] Make grids with function, input number, depending on difficulty levels